 Other information required by the Plans, specified herein, or requested by the Engineer.

 Slurry Technical Assistance.
-If slurry is used to construct the drilled shafts, the Contractor shall provide or arrange for technical assistance from the slurry manufacturer as specified in Subsection 503.13 (b).5.(1) of this Specification.
-The Contractor shall submit three copies of the following to the Engineer:
+If slurry is used to construct the drilled shafts, the Contractor shall provide or arrange for technical assistance from the slurry manufacturer as specified in subsection 503.13 (b).5.(1) of this Specification.
+The Contractor shall submit three copies of the following to the Engineer at least 14 days prior to the start of drilled shaft construction:

 The name and current phone number of the slurry manufacturer's technical representative assigned to the project.